‘Shining Day Ibu’

 Indonesian cuisine is not as well known as other Asian food, but it deserves to up there with the best of them.
 I’ll give you a quote from one of the top writers about Balinese food – resident Janet de Neefe (ex Melbourne) The Food of my Island Home and Rice.
 Janet, and her Balinese husband Ketut, own and run a restaurant (Indus), cafe (Casa Luna) and guest house (Honeymoon) all in Ubud.
-Janet was also instrumental in setting up the very successful Ubud Writer’s Festival – her next venture is a cooking tour of the Spice Islands (which I ended up going on) and the Komodo Islands off Flores (where I have also been).
+Janet was also instrumental in setting up the very successful Ubud Writers’ Festival – her next venture is a cooking tour of the Spice Islands (which I ended up going on) and the Komodo Islands off Flores (where I have also been).
 If I want to know anything about Indonesian cuisine, I go to her.
 This is what Janet has to say about the traditional staple of Indonesian cuisine nasi campur – meaning mixed rice of which this satay is often a part.

 “On the table in front of me lies my favourite meal: nasi campur, a serve of freshly steamed rice with small helpings of delicious things.
 There is braised tempeh, gently spiced fish, wok-fried water spinach with a scattering of fried chillies, amber-tinged chicken, warm sprouts and green amaranth tossed in peanut sauce, plus fried sambal – which I simply can’t live without.
 Just a spoonful of each alongside the rice is enough to satisfy the stomach and enliven the taste buds.

 Nasi campur is in fact nothing out of the ordinary, but simply the nourishing daily fare that is prepared in every home, food stalls and markets in every Balinese village.
 The selection of toppings is determined by the bountiful range of seasonal produce available.
 Since I moved to Bali I have eaten nasi campur nearly every day and I will never tire of it.
-It pretty well sums up Indonesia: small islands of food brought together by steamed rice.
-(Literally translated it means mixed rice).”
+It pretty well sums up Indonesia: small islands of food brought together by steamed rice.”

 500 gm chicken mince (can be pork or chunky white fish)

-2 tbs desiccated coconut that has been soaked in water for an hour and then squeezed out.
+2 tbsp desiccated coconut that has been soaked in water for an hour and then squeezed out.

 2 cloves crushed garlic